 Dialectical behavior therapy (DBT) is a type of therapy that encourages communication and social skills through the patient’s relationship with their therapist.
 Dr. Marsha M. Linehan developed this mental health and addiction treatment in the 1970s to treat individuals with chronic conditions such as borderline personality disorder.
 In the past 40 years or so, it has become the gold standard in psychological treatment for drug abuse and addiction.

 The focus of DBT is to address abnormal patterns of behavior, emotion, social interaction, and thought.
 The premise of DBT is based on a theory that emphasizes the trouble that some people have with controlling their feelings.
 Most problems stem from an inability to regulate emotion, such as destructive behavior, impulsiveness, disconnection from others, and substance abuse.
-As a result, therapists use DBT to correct these patterns and problems.
+As a result, therapists use DBT and addiction treatment programs to correct these patterns and problems.

 The Components of Dialectical Behavioral Therapy

 The DBT that you experience may be different from other patients at Crestview Recovery.
 This is to ensure that you get the specific help that you need.
 However, the therapy follows a general guideline that includes three components:

 - Individual Therapy – Individual therapy focuses on improving your motivation and helping you apply the skills that you learn during DBT to specific situations.
 Therapy sessions take place at least once a week.

 - Skills Training – As one of the most important aspects of DBT, skills training focuses on enhancing your potential.
 The group leader of the class teaches skills and gives homework so that you can practice using the skills every day.
 Generally, individuals go to classes at least once a week.